-Medical default: CU Health Plan - High Deductible \$0/month Dental default: CU Health Plan - Essential Dental \$0/month
+- Medical default: CU Health Plan High Deductible \$0/month - Dental default: CU Health Plan Essential Dental \$0/month

 Once you enroll, or are defaulted, your elections will remain for the plan year.
-You cannot make any changes to your elections until next Open Enrollment, unless you experience a Qualifying Life Change.
+You may not make any changes to your elections until next Open Enrollment unless you experience a Qualifying Life Change.
+Review the details on the Qualifying Life Change website.